-By following these methods, you can acquire Epona, the legendary horse, early in Tears of the Kingdom.
+Following these methods, you can acquire the legendary horse Epona early in the game.

-This giant Horse is essential during intense combats and completing quests.
-However, it is slow as it has no stars for stamina or ability to pull the wagon
+This giant horse is essential during intense combat and when completing quests.
+However, it is slow as it has no stars for stamina or ability to pull the wagon.

 When you register any horse for the first time, its stats are exposed to your character.
 Some horses are fragile and might require upgrades to be more efficient during traveling.
 This is possible in Tears of the Kingdom, but you must visit Malanya, the Horse God.

 To max out your desired Horse on stats, give Malanya food items.
-All stats require different things to be delivered to the Horse God.
-However, there are some horses like Epona whose stats can’t be upgraded at all.
+All stats require different things to be delivered to the Horse God. here are some horses like Epona whose stats can’t be upgraded.

-That is all about the horses on Legend of Zelda: Tears of the Kingdom.
+That is all about the horses and how to tame them.
 They are handy for long-distance traveling as it is effortless to ride them.
 Ensure you keep collecting Pony Points to buy amazing cosmetic rewards for your horses.
-Visit VeryAliGaming for more helpful guides on the latest releases.

 Good job!
 Please give your positive feedback 😏 How could we improve this post?
 Please Help us. 💡 Ehtishaam is an enthusiastic gamer who is never tired of playing games and writing about them.
 He is pursuing his career in Electrical Engineering while keeping an active interest in CS.
 I keep myself busy playing football when I am not focused on content writing.
 My dedication towards gaming knew no bounds, as I started spending hours on my Pentium 4 PC, playing GTA.
 If you don’t see me posting content, I’ll probably be pushing rank in Valorant or Counter Strike.
 Connect with me on Steam if you plan on playing some competitive.